 March 1st 2018, Deborah Mullins, Kathryn Portelli and Marianne Bradman started Art on Piper Inc in Kyneton to showcase the artworks of locals.
 By 2020, we had 23 renting exhibitors plus a monthly changing guest artist in a brightly lit feature room and a patron supporting our plans.

-Kathryn sells jewellery, small murals, Thunder Eggs (suitable for outdoors) plus gift boxed legging/pendant pair ups.
+Kathryn sells jewellery, small hanging murals, chessboards, Thunder Eggs (suitable for outdoors) plus a separate display of gift boxed legging/pendant pair ups which are added to regularly.
+SEE SHOP

 September saw a black, white and red theme and 'We Love Australia' showcased a native colour scheme